-Along with teaching inductively, I believe children should be taught the Bible chronolically.
-Too often children's Sunday school curricula springboard from one familiar story to another — from Noah and the ark; then to Jesus feeding the 5000; then to Daniel in the lion's den and on to Jonah in the belly of the whale.
-Teaching children the context of the story and how it fits into God's big picture of redemption.
+I passionately believe children need to learn the context of the Bible stories they're taught in Sunday school.
+Too often, children's ministry curricula teach topics such as faithfulness or trust and they springboard from one familiar Bible story to another — from Noah and the ark, then to Jesus feeding the 5000, then to Daniel in the lion's den, then on to Jonah in the belly of the whale, and so forth.
+The problem with this kind of teaching is that children can miss the context of the story and how it fits into God's big picture of redemption.

-The two-column layout of these lessons is designed so that you can cut the pages in half to fit into your Bible.
-When the children observe that you are teaching right out of the Bible, rather than from a curriculum book, it validates God's Word and gives your teaching more authority.
+The two-column layout of these lessons is designed so that you can copy and cut the pages in half to fit into your Bible.
+When children observe that you are teaching out of the Bible, rather than from a curriculum book, it validates God's Word and gives your teaching more authority.

 Tips and Tricks has good material for training new teachers.
 It has ideas on how to prepare a lesson, how to present a lesson, and what to do about discipline, how to use visual aids and puppets, as well as the ideas on games, crafts, object lessons, and so forth.

 Read Sheila's story.